sebsto/amplify-ios-getting-started/code/README.md

    - TCP 20300 (Xcode Server)
    - TCP 20343 - 20346 (Xcode Server)

-  It is always agood idea to restrict the source IP to your laptop / internet box (to find out your current IP address, use `curl ifconfig.me`)
+  It is always a good idea to restrict the source IP to your laptop / internet box (to find out your current IP address, use `curl ifconfig.me`)

 - Do not forget to attach your SSH public key